-Essentially an inshore species, in British and Irish waters the bottlenose dolphin is most frequently sighted within 10 km of land, although it also occurs in offshore waters, often associated with other cetaceans such as long-finned pilot whales (repeated from paragraph above).
+Essentially an inshore species, in British and Irish waters the bottlenose dolphin is most frequently sighted within 10 km of land, although also occurs in offshore waters, often associated with other cetaceans such as long-finned pilot whales.
 Bottlenose dolphins are present throughout the year in various bays in Western Ireland; in the Irish Sea (particularly Cardigan Bay); and the Moray Firth.
-Elsewhere in Britain, the species has been scarce in the central and southern North Sea, but it occurs seasonally along the south coast of England at particular localities (e.g. Durlston Head & Lyme Bay in Dorset, and Tor Bay in Devon).
+Elsewhere in Britain, the species has been scarce in the central and southern North Sea, but it occurs seasonally at particular localities along the south coast of England.

-Although generally rare in Northwest Scotland and the Northern Isles, there is a small resident community of bottlenose dolphins that live in the Sound of Barra and these come very close to Aird Mhor and the island of Barra where they may occur in very shallow waters (probably making use of those shallows to capture fish).
+Although generally rare in Northwest Scotland and the Northern Isles, there is a small resident community of bottlenose dolphins that live in the Sound of Barra and these enter the Sound of Eriskay where they may occur in very shallow waters (probably making use of those shallows to capture fish).
 They have been seen in all months of the year though most frequently between April and September, with groups usually varying between two and ten individuals including young.
-Elsewhere in the UK, group sizes tend to increase in late summer and may number tens of individuals.
-A small group also lives around Coll, Tiree, and Mull, whilst individuals have been recorded within schools of other dolphin species in the northern part of the Minches, and offshore groups are sometimes seen west of the Outer Hebrides.
+Elsewhere in UK, group sizes tend to increase in late summer and may number tens of individuals.
+A small group also lives around Coll, Tiree and Mull, and offshore groups are sometimes seen west of the Outer Hebrides.

 The species has an extended breeding season, but with births peaking between May and November (Evans 1980; Wilson, 1995).
-Bottlenose dolphins feed upon a variety of benthic (e.g. eels, flounder, dab, sole, turbot, haddock, hake, and cod) and midwater fish (e.g. salmon, trout, bass, mullet, herring, blue whiting) as well as marine invertebrates (cephalopods and shellfish).
+Bottlenose dolphins feed upon a variety of benthic (e.g. mullet, eels, flounder, dab, sole, turbot, haddock, hake, and cod) and pelagic fish (e.g. salmon, trout, bass, herring, blue whiting) as well as marine invertebrates (cephalopods and shellfish).